ticket-monster-msa/monolith/README.md

 ### Building TicketMonster with Postgresql (for OpenShift)

-If you intend to deploy into [OpenShift](http://openshift.com), you can use the `postgresql-openshift` profile
+If you intend to deploy into [OpenShift](http://openshift.com), you can use the `postgresql` and `openshift` profile

-    mvn clean package -Ppostgresql,openshift
+    mvn clean package -Ppostgresql,openshift,default

 ### Building TicketMonster with MySQL (for OpenShift)

-If you intend to deploy into [OpenShift](http://openshift.com), you can use the `mysql-openshift` profile
+If you intend to deploy into [OpenShift](http://openshift.com), you can use the `mysql` and `openshift` profiles

-    mvn clean package -Pmysql,openshift
+    mvn clean package -Pmysql,openshift,deafult

 ## Running TicketMonster